The New Tesla: The Elon Musk Medicine Show

 and this H2 containing liquid media to be used either with fuel cells or with burning in the future clean EV

 In short, this system is indeed a holistic approach that provides a comprehensive solution for both electric and thermal demand.
 Note that this battery comes with a 30-year warranty.
-Plus, you should hang on to your Toyota Mirai if you're getting this system.
-What could be more fun than producing your own fuel, and be able to charge your car at home in 3 minutes?
+Plus, you should hang on to your Toyota Mirai (NYSE:TM) if you're getting this system.
+What could be more fun than producing your own fuel, and be able to charge your car at home in three minutes?

-This improved NiFe system is not the only battery to offer longevity, and therefore low cost, there is also the Seasalt battery, for which manufacturing is now being developed in Europe.
+This improved NiFe system is not the only battery to offer longevity, and therefore low cost, there is also the seasalt battery, for which manufacturing is now being developed in Europe.
 There are more interesting battery technologies around, and it all leads to understanding more and more that indeed stationary batteries will not be lithium-ion for long, and the synergy of the battery "gigafactory" in Nevada is questionable in the long run.
 Automotive batteries put a heavy demand on form factor, and therefore energy density, so that the shorter lifespan of Lithium-Ion batteries became an acceptable tradeoff.
-For stationary storage a little more bulk is not a deal killer if it comes with a 30-year (or longer) lifespan, and therefore substantially lower lifetime cost compared to lithium-ion batteries that would have to be replaced at least twice in that period.
+For stationary storage, a little more bulk is not a deal killer if it comes with a 30-year (or longer) lifespan, and therefore substantially lower lifetime cost compared to lithium-ion batteries that would have to be replaced at least twice in that period.

 - Mini-splits and other heat pumps

 The efficiency of heat pumps including mini-splits has improved beyond measure, and reaches as high as 200-250% for air source and 400-500% for ground source.
-Here is actually the ideal application for solar PV once it becomes cheap enough, since electricity here competes against oil and gas these systems offer tremendous leverage by gaining energy from heat exchange, and if electric rates start rising again, solar panels are a way to put on an energy hedge.
+Here is actually the ideal application for solar PV once it becomes cheap enough since electricity here competes against oil and gas, these systems offer tremendous leverage by gaining energy from heat exchange, and if electric rates start rising again, solar panels are a way to put on an energy hedge.
 Very often, these systems can compete against oil or gas with existing tariffs, so that you can afford to wait for the cost of solar to drop lower.
-In the Northern tier water source or ground source heat pumps are generally the best choice, because air source heat pumps don't perform well in cold weather.
+In the Northern tier water source or ground source, heat pumps are generally the best choice, because air source heat pumps don't perform well in cold weather.
 In general, heat pumps are a powerful solution wherever you can economically use them, for they get a large amount of their BTUs for free by heat exchange, instead of burning fuel you must pay for.

 Disintegration of the Tesla dream